-Moderna and Pfizer vaccines, along with J&J, are not FDA approved, but allowed for emergency use only.
+Moderna and Pfizer vaccines, along with J&J, are allowed for emergency use.
 Those who get the shots are part of a clinical trial that is not being statistically monitored.
 A large-scale medical intervention on hundreds of millions of people is being undertaken without the necessary research to meticulously determine the short- and long-term consequences.
 Vaccinated individuals are showing up at emergency rooms with a variety of signs and symptoms and we have not forewarned our already-overstressed doctors on how to manage such patients.
 Countless blood tests, CT scans, MRIs, and EKGs are being ordered at enormous expense to society.
-We basically have partially effective vaccines that were formulated last year before the new variants became predominant and nobody can tell us for certain how many months of necessary protection, on average, they provide.
-Is it four months, six months, eight months, or longer?
-If an elderly couple was vaccinated in January of this year, is it safe for them to gather indoors with their kids and grandchildren on July 4th?
-Or go safely on a cruise in August?
-People are getting infected, hospitalized, and dying even after receiving the two doses.
-These vaccines temporarily reduce but do not stop transmission of the virus from one person to the other and will require booster shots.
+We basically have partially effective vaccines that were formulated last year before the new variants became predominant and they only provide a few months of weak protection.
+If an elderly couple was vaccinated in January of this year, is it safe for them to gather indoors with their kids and grandchildren or go safely on a cruise?
+People are getting infected, hospitalized, and dying after receiving the two doses, and even after a third.
+These injections do not stop transmission of the virus from one person to the other and will require booster shots.
 Is it safe to keep getting these jabs over and over again every few months?
 About 10% of those who got the first shot did not return for the second.
 Was it because they had moderate or severe side effects, or died, or had a family member, co-worker, or friend with a serious reaction?
 The damage to the body after repeated shots will be worse.
 I wonder what percent of the fully vaccinated will opt out of the upcoming booster shot in the fall.
 Could frequent vaccination dysregulate the immune system?
 Trigger autoimmune conditions?
 Cause neurodegenerative conditions?
 It is legitimate to ask such questions, science requires it.
 These rushed vaccines can have quite unpleasant and serious adverse effects and in a minority of cases cause long-lasting damage to the body -- especially to the nerves and cardiovascular system.
 I know of individuals who have had relentless tinnitus (ringing in the ears) that has not let up for months.
 If someone is injured the vaccine manufacturers are protected from lawsuits.
 A vaccine-harmed individual may be burdened with large medical bills if not well insured, and even though the government supposedly provides a vaccine injury fund, good luck trying to prove that a severe harm or death that occurred a week or a month or a year later was due to the vaccine.
 A 78-year-old woman in Southern California died within minutes after a shot and the local health authorities were not willing to attribute her death to the shot.

 The public who follows mainstream news has been sold a fairy tale.
 In order for a vaccine to have a chance at helping achieve herd immunity it should be very safe, prevent the vaccinated from transmitting the virus to others, and be at least 80% effective for a period lasting several years or a lifetime.
-The current ones fall signifcantly short of these standards, particularly against the delta variant which is now predominant.
+The current ones fall dismally short of these standards.
 After each shot a small percentage will be harmed and not return for a booster.
 Progressively, over time, this will shrink the pool of the vaccinated and will leave a growing number whose bodies can no longer tolerate further insult.
 The polio vaccine provides lifelong immunity and hence this virus has been practically eradicated.
 These Covid-19 vaccines are, in many ways, similar to the flu vaccines.
 We have been giving flu shots for decades yet we are nowhere close to herd immunity.
-Is it possible imperfect vaccines -- partial benefit for a limited period -- could spur the Covid-19 virus into mutating to strains more resistant to vaccination... similar to weak antibiotics that spur the growth of mutated superbugs?
+Is it possible imperfect vaccines -- partial benefit for a limited period -- could spur the Covid-19 virus into mutating to strains more resistant to vaccination... similar to weak antibiotics that trigger the growth of mutated superbugs?
 It could happen; and if so, this attempt at mass immunization with rushed vaccines could end up being one of the biggest public health policy blunders ever.
 Furthermore, people believe that once they get the shots they are virtually protected for a year.
 These individuals will drop their guard and engage in unsafe activities that put them at a higher risk of catching and transmitting the virus than if they never got the shots and took adequate precautions.
 A study from New Zealand theorized the vaccinated could harbor the virus in their nose and pass it on to others easier since they may not have much symptoms initially whereas an unvaccinated person would notice some flu-like symptoms right away and self-quarantine.
+The CDC announced in August that the vaccinated transmit the virus just as easily as the unvaxed.
 Therefore it is unfair, intellectually dishonest, and frankly not supported by scientific evidence to bully and blame the unvaccinated for failure to achieve herd immunity.
 Viruses will mutate in the unvaccinated, they will mutate in those who are immune compromised, they will mutate in the vaccinated, and they will continue to mutate unless we eradicate them completely which is not achievable anytime soon through the currently-implemented strategies.
 Tens of thousands of people in the United States die from the flu virus each year, yet the seasonal mutations are not blamed on those who forgo the annual flu shot.
 People who truly believe these current vaccines provide excellent protection should, by their logic, not be overly concerned being around others who choose to decline the needle.
-If the vaccines are effective as claimed, why is the WHO recommending masks to be worn indoors?
-Some of the highest vaccinated countries in the world -- for instance the United Kingdom, United Arab Emirates, Seychelles, Chile, and others -- have not been able to suppress the rate of new infections.
+If the vaccines are effective as claimed, why are the CDC and the WHO recommending masks to be worn indoors?
+Some of the highest vaccinated countries in the world -- for instance the United Kingdom, United Arab Emirates, Seychelles, Chile, Israel, and others -- have not been able to suppress the rate of new infections.
 What if they had applied part of their efforts towards narrowly-focused public health measures, the use of known, safe, and inexpensive medications, along with a campaign to promote overall health among their citizens through means I mention below... would the outcome have been different?
 It's a fair question.

 Risk Reduction, Natural Options